Life Is Strange: True Colors: Reception

 Life Is Strange: True Colors received "generally favorable reviews" according to review aggregator Metacritic.
-Chinese players review bombed the game on release in response to the presence of the flag of Tibet as part of an in-game location, on the basis of the controversy surrounding Tibet's sovereignty from China.

 IGN praised the setting of Haven Springs, writing that the game has "arguably the best setting in any Life is Strange game to date".
 Game Informer liked the writing of the game, stating, "True Colors' writing is so strong that it didn't need a supernatural ability to tell this story."
 The reviewer put additional praise on the character of Alex Chen, calling her character "one of the best protagonists I've encountered in years".
 Justin Clark of GameSpot enjoyed the story's themes, feeling that some of game's interactions were "powerful" and "emotionally resonant".
 However he criticized what he called the "baseline niceness", describing it as "while comfortable and soothing, borders on disingenuous given the grim emotional stakes".
 GamesRadar+'s Heather Wald felt "the empathy power opens up a little door into the everyday lives of the small community, which makes it feel so alive".
 She criticized the impact of choices in the game, feeling that no matter what the player chose, the story did not change dramatically.
 Tom Phillips, writing for Eurogamer, felt that the improved character animations and vocal performances contributed to a better game, saying, "the game's writing and performances lift its small-town mystery so brilliantly".